-With the exception of the cash disclosed in Note 4, all of the Company's significant assets are located in Ethiopia as at December 31, 2019 and 2018.
+With the exception of the cash disclosed in Note 4, all of the Company's significant assets are located in Ethiopia.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended December 31, 2019 (Expressed in Canadian dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended December 31, 2020 (Expressed in Canadian dollars)

 14. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT